ShadowFantasy/Monsoon-To-Map-Tool/README.md

 Open the "Selected" dock, if not already open, go to Window -> Selected, select all player tokens, right click in Common Macros and select "Import Macro to Selected"
 Navigate to "/MonsoonToMapTool/resources/tokenmacros/UpdateToken.mtmacro"

-# Update Function has now been implemented, your characters can now update their sheets with the UpdateToken Macro (STILL IN DEVELOPMENT)
+# Update Function has now been implemented (STILL IN DEVELOPMENT)
-THIS IS STILL IN DEVELOPMENT, for UpdateToken macro only retrieves sheet data, but it does not yet update the sheet!
+~~your characters can now update their sheets with the UpdateToken Macro~~ THIS IS STILL IN DEVELOPMENT, for UpdateToken macro only retrieves sheet data, but it does not yet update the sheet!
 This will be added soon along with other features!

+# CREDITS
+Appscript for REST integration - [Theo Ephraim}(https://github.com/theoephraim/node-google-spreadsheet) Monsoon RPG System and Base Character Sheet - Bray-G Macros, MonsoonToMaptool ADD-on, and Character Sheet Modifications - ShadowFantasy58